What is Safety Schemes in Procurement (SSIP)

 - Suppliers do not join or become members of SSIP.
 It is the assessment schemes who are registered members.

-- If you have an OHSAS18001:2007 Occupational Health and Safety Management System accredited certificate from NSAI, and you work in the construction sector, you will see the SSIP logo on your certificate and find your company details on the SSIP website.
+- If you have an OHSAS18001:2007 Occupational Health and Safety Management System accredited certificate from NSAI, and you work in the construction sector in Northern Ireland or the UK, you can request to have your company details on the SSIP website.

 Reducing duplication in construction health and safety:

 SSIP has over thirty members comprising of Assessment Schemes and Accredited Bodies who offer OHSAS18001:2007 certification in construction.
 In Ireland NSAI have INAB accreditation for OHSAS18001:2007.
 Together these schemes save substantial amounts of money for both the buyers and suppliers.

 - Transparency amongst members

 - Eliminates the need for completion of multiple pre-qualification questionnaires

 SSIP members are described in detail on the SSIP web site at www.ssip.org.uk

 To read more about Occupational Health & Safety certification with NSAI please see the NSAI OHSAS 18001 webpage.